 As 3D continues to reshape the fashion industry, we are constantly inspired by those who dedicate their careers to consistently advancing their knowledge and educating others.
 We were excited to have the opportunity to sit down with one of Browzwear’s talented Guild members, Mohamad Tarek Islam to learn more about his journey into the world of digital fashion and how it has impacted his career going forward.

 Once Mohamad completed his studies, on behalf of the Bangladesh Women Chamber of Commerce and Industry, he was given the task of training 100 women in fashion illustration, the art of communicating fashion ideas in a visual form, as an associate trainer.
 He subsequently earned himself a role at one of the leading textile manufacturing companies in Bangladesh, Four H Group, within the technical department.
-After several months, Assistant General Manager, Mr. Akbar Siraj, decided to incorporate 3D into the design workflow and onboard the team to digital design.
-With great enthusiasm, Mohamad couldn’t wait to jump at the chance to dive deeper into the world of 3D apparel.
+After several months, Assistant General Manager, Mr. Akbar Siraj, decided to incorporate 3D into the apparel design workflow and onboard the team to 3D.
+With great enthusiasm, Mohamad couldn’t wait to jump at the chance to dive deeper into the world of 3D apparel design.

 “I am currently working with more than five international brands, including PVH.
 I am proud to say that I have used my skills for the benefit of the environment and for Four H,” says Mohamad.
 “Since shifting from traditional design methods to VStitcher, I have saved over 500 samples from going to waste throughout the design process.
 Such a solution gives me the confidence to know that I can help to create a greener and less wasteful apparel industry.”

 Mohamad continues to utilize his skills to impact the Clothing Design and Development department at Four H Group where he conducts virtual sample development and sampling.
 He is also focusing on building the very first fashion studio in Bangladesh called the “Bangladesh Research Institute of fashion & Lifestyle”. .